Zaloog/dotenvhub/README.md

 - Saves your last selected shell automatically via a config file under `user_config_dir`
 - Supports Creating/Editing/Deleting files in your dotenvhub
 - Currently provides 3 ways to set your environment variables:
-  1. Copy the shell specific command to set the environment variables into your clipboard
+  1. Copy the Shell specific command to set the environment variables into your clipboard
   2. Create a Copy of the selected file into your current working directory
   3. Copy the path of the selected file to be used with e.g. [python-dotenv] \
   without creating a copy in the project